morucci/repoxplorer/README.md

 ## Configuration

-If RepoXplorer has been installed in a virtualenv then replace /etc/repoxplorer to ~/repoxplorer/local/share/repoxplorer/.
+If RepoXplorer has been installed in a virtualenv then replace /etc/repoxplorer to ~/repoxplorer/local/share/repoxplorer.

-### How to index a list of Git hosted projects
+### How to define projects to index

-Below is an example of projects.yaml, note that Barbican and Swift projects are composed of two Git repositories, a server and a client.
+Below is an example of a yaml file, note that *Barbican* and *Swift* projects are composed of two Git repositories each, a server and a client.

-Edit /etc/repoxplorer/projects.yaml to add projects you want to index.
+Edit /etc/repoxplorer/myconf.yaml to add projects you want to index.

 ```YAML
 ---